moved that Bill , be read the second time and referred to a committee.

 The digital economy creates significant opportunities for Canadian businesses.
 Digital activity accounts for 4.8% of Canada's GDP, and when it comes to research and development in this country, no other private sector industry outperforms Canada's information and communications technology sector.

-Investment and data has climbed as high as $40 billion.
+Investment in data has climbed as high as $40 billion.
 Across the economy, Canadian companies' data is worth as much as all other intangible assets, such as software, research and development, and mineral exploration rights combined.
 Therefore, we can see the potential of data not only today, but going forward.

 Globally, we are seeing unprecedented growth in the technology sector, growth that is only going to pick up as artificial intelligence continues to grow and have a more meaningful impact in our lives.
 According to some estimates, AI is going to contribute an additional $13.7 trillion to the global economy by 2030.